 Few waterfalls in Victoria end in cooling, crystal clear pools.
-Although it is little-known, Ladies Bath Falls is one of these stunning waterfalls.
+Although it’s little-known, tucked away in Mount Buffalo is the stunning Ladies Bath Falls.

 - A quiet hidden gem

 Tucked away in Mt Buffalo, the modest signs for the Eurobin Creek Picnic Area are often ignored by visitors who instead choose to continue along the winding, eucalypt-lined road, not realising they’re ignoring a stunning jewel that’s just a short stroll away.
 Ladies Bath Falls.

 Despite being a popular spot for women to stop and bathe in during the late 1890s and early 1900s, taking a plunge in Ladies Bath Falls isn’t for the faint-hearted, especially on a cool day.
 The water is mostly ice melt and doesn’t see much sun because of its position, tucked under a ferny ridge.

 Being an easy walk with a small number of stone steps to climb, you won’t exactly be hot, sweaty and clambering for a dip.
 When we visited, the sun was beating down and a big family was frolicking in the water, so we rock-hopped further down the aptly-named Crystal Brook to sit in a rock formation shaped like a natural spa bath.

 After the tourists moved on, we braced ourselves for the icy plunge.
 Pro tip: Just dive in, inching down just prolongs the pain!
 The chilly pool is enough to take our breath away and we shriek as the freezing water licks at our skin.
 Boulders line the bottom of the shimmering pool, so it can also be slippery, but that was part of the fun too.